mike-sole/machine-learning-building-blocks/_posts/2024-05-02-vector-similarity-measures.md

 Vector similarity measures are a key Machine Learning building block.
 In this context, a vector encodes properties (features) of an entity, known as a **feature vector**.

-A $\vec{a}$ vector represents a point (coordinate) in space along with a magnitude (length) and direction.
+A vector represents a point (coordinate) in space along with a magnitude (length) and direction.
 These properties are illustrated in the following interactive graph where:
 * $\vec{a}$ and $\vec{b}$ are vectors
   * $\vec{a}$ and $\vec{b}$ start at the origin and end at the arrow tip where the vector coordinate point can be found (the interactive chart allows the point to be dragged around)
   * Vector magnitude (length) is shown by the intersecting labels